 Peacocks are the other common species this month.
 They look dark in flight (the colour of their underwings) and you only can see their colourful upperwings when they settle.
 They have a convenient habit of basking on paths, from which they fly up when walkers approach.
 They also sometimes feed on blackthorn blossom (see photo).

-Small tortoiseshell were once also a very common spring butterfly, but their numbers have sharply reduced in the south east in recent years, and in 2024 they were almost entirely absent, suggesting they may be becoming extinct in this part of the world (they are still common further north: their declining numbers here are believed to be due to a parasite).
+Small tortoiseshell were once also a very common spring butterfly, but their numbers have sharply reduced in the south east in recent years and in 2024 and 2025 they were almost entirely absent, suggesting they may be becoming extinct in this part of the world.
+(They are still common further north: their declining numbers here are believed to be due to a parasite.)
 Like peacocks, they bask on paths and fly up as walkers approach.

 Commas are less common than they are in the summer, when they have new generation, but can be found near hedgerows and banks of bramble.

 You may also see some red admirals.
 These migrant butterflies mostly do not arrive from the continent till May, but some may turn up in the second half of April.
 Some also manage to overwinter - it is not unheard of to see one on milder days in the winter months.
-But there is as yet no evidence that they go on to breed, especially as the May arrivals are already-mated females who are just looking for a place to lay eggs.
+It is not clear yet if the overwinters go on to breed, especially as the May arrivals are already-mated females who are just looking for a place to lay eggs, but it looks likely.

 Speckled woods can overwinter as pupae or caterpillars and may be seen in woods and shady places in the first half of April, though the second half is a more normal time.
 They have an attractive habit of landing on leaves in patches of sunlight, making them easy to see.